ROBOTOUS/ROS-2-Interface-for-RFT-Series-EtherCAT-Model/README.md

-# ROS 2 Interface Guide for RFT Series (Ethercat Model)
+# ROS 2 Interface Guide for RFT Series (EtherCAT Model)

 This guide provides instructions for interfacing the **RFT sensor**, which uses **EtherCAT communication**, within a **ROS 2** environment.